Title 42 mania undercut by drop in encounters

 “Over the last three days, we have seen approximately a 50 percent decrease in encounters compared to the days leading up to the end of Title 42.
 It is still early though, and we are mindful that smugglers will continue to look for ways to take advantage of the change in border policies,” said Blas Nuñez-Neto, the assistant secretary for border and immigration policy at the Department of Homeland Security (DHS).

-Officials and advocates are wary that border encounters could still rise aggressively as tens of thousands of migrants remain bottlenecked at the border in large part due to U.S. policies, including Title 42.
+Officials and advocates are wary that border encounters could still rise aggressively because tens of thousands of migrants remain bottlenecked at the border in large part due to U.S. policies, including Title 42.

 The pandemic-era policy allowed border officials to quickly expel migrants they encountered, blocking them from seeking asylum, while that failure to log crossings led to a boom in recidivism.